|

 | [in] | priority_queue_pointer | a pointer to the priority queue. |

-| [in] | type_pointer | a pointer to the user struct type_intruder in the priority_queue. |
+| [in] | closure_parameter | a pointer variable to the user type being updated. |

-| [in] | update_closure_over_T | a pointer to the user struct type_intruder T is made available.
-Use a semicolon separated statements to execute on the user type which wraps priority_queue_node_pointer (optionally wrapping {code here} in braces may help with formatting).
+| [in] | update_closure_over_closure_parameter | the semicolon separated statements to execute on the user type provided (optionally wrapping {code here} in braces may help with formatting).
 This closure may safely modify the key used to track the user element's priority in the priority queue. |

 Note that this operation may incur unnecessary overhead if the user can't deduce if an increase or decrease is occurring.
 See the increase and decrease operations.
 O(1) best case, O(lgN) worst case.